jamesoflol/photobucket-blogger-migratinator/docs/README.md

     5. In the top-right of the page, click 'Create'
     6. Replace the heading text of 'Untitled' with a name containing the word 'migratinator'.
 (It MUST contain that word.
 E.g.: 'Migratinator 1'), and click the tick button in the top-left.
     7. If your blog has more than 2,000 photos to be migrated, you'll need to do steps iii to vi multiple times.
 (E.g., Migratinator2, Migratinator2, etc.)
-2. Download the executable program for windows or mac from [https://github.com/jamesoflol/photobucket-blogger-migratinator/releases](https://github.com/jamesoflol/photobucket-blogger-migratinator/releases).
-3. Extract the zip file, and double click the file to run app.
-4. The first thing the program will ask you to do is to authenticate with Google.
-You do that by clicking this link: [AUTHENTICATE WITH GOOGLE NOW](https://accounts.google.com/o/oauth2/v2/auth?redirect_uri=https://jamesoflol.github.io/photobucket-blogger-migratinator/auth_success&prompt=consent&response_type=code&client_id=475469684563-3tkh3bscomb3548fq4fs8fg7b5t34qlf.apps.googleusercontent.com&scope=https://www.googleapis.com/auth/blogger+https://picasaweb.google.com/data/&access_type=offline).
-This app requires access access to your Google account.
-To be prudent, upon following the link you will see that it only asks for access to the Blogger and Google Photos parts of your account.

 ### Misc notes:
 * The pictures linked will be a max of 512px wide.
 This is because of a limitation in the Google Photos API (it's a pretty horrible API D:).
 But note that the underlying photos are actually full res.
 So if you were to browse through your photos at photos.google.com you could find the full-res picture, 'copy image url' on it, and put the full thing back in.
 Hopefully the 512px versions work for most needs.